blackberry/Cascades-Samples/README.md

 **Lightning Crossfade:**  Use a slider to crossfade between two images.
 _Add images to a UI, Use layouts with several UI elements, Add a slider and listen to slider events, Do all of the above in C++ & QML._

+**PhotoBomber:** The PhotoBomber is a camera application that let's you take photos and then have them "bombed" by someone that jumps in, automatically.
+_Use the cascades multimedia library with Camera, Take a picture, Manipulate the image to be grayscale, Add a image over another image._

 **PoemMaker:** The Poem Maker is a simple application with three lines of text (labels) and a button.
 Clicking the button will generate a random "refrigerator" poem.